Pitch Us

 The best way to get a clear sense of what makes a Narratively story is to read several pieces on our site, particularly from our Greatest Hits section.
 And to learn more about what a good pitch looks like, check out our StoryCraft pieces, “The 3 Best Pitches I’ve Ever Received,” which pulls back the curtain on how to get our attention, and, “So, What Is a Narratively Story, Anyway?
 (Hint: Surprising, Exciting and Delightful, to Start),” in which two Narratively editors break down what defines a feature story for the site, replete with advice on how to do it.
 Still have questions?
 Pop over to the How to Pitch Narratively thread and ask us anything!

-To read our full guidelines and send us a pitch, click below!
+To read our full guidelines, click below!

 Send Us a Story Tip